Human decontamination: General principle

 People suspected of being contaminated are usually separated by sex, and led into a decontamination tent, trailer, or pod, where they shed their potentially contaminated clothes in a strip-down room.
 They then enter a wash-down room where they are showered.
 Finally, they enter a drying and re-robing room to be issued clean clothing, a jumpsuit, or other attire.
 Some more structured facilities include six rooms (strip-down, wash-down and examination rooms, for each of men's and women's side as per attached drawing).
-Some facilities, such as Modecs, and many others, are remotely operable, and function like "human car washes".
-Common lathering in soap, removes external dust that may contain radioisotopes.
+Some facilities, such as MODEC, and many others, are remotely operable, and function like "human car washes".
+Common lathering in soap removes external dust that may contain radioisotopes.
 It is advised that when lathering, effort should be made not to spread potential dust that deposited onto exposed, unclothed areas of skin, to areas that were once likely clean.

 Mass decontamination is the decontamination of large numbers of people.
 The ACI World Aviation Security Standing Committee describes a decontamination process thus, specifically referring to plans for Los Angeles authorities: